Netherlands beats host Qatar 2-0 to advance at World Cup - WHIZ News

 Still, a 2-0 win over Qatar on Tuesday ensured the Dutch advanced to the round of 16 by finishing first in Group A while the Qataris, who were already eliminated, became the first host to lose all three of its group matches at the World Cup.

-“If you play against Qatar everybody will think and expect that you’ll win 5-0 or more, but this tournament has shown that it’s very difficult,” Netherlands midfielder Davy Klassen, who earned player of the match honors, said through a translator.
+“If you play against Qatar everybody will think and expect that you’ll win 5-0 or more, but this tournament has shown that it’s very difficult,” Netherlands midfielder Davy Klaassen, who earned player of the match honors, said through an interpreter.

-“We’re very critical of ourselves and we need to improve,” Klassen added.
+“We’re very critical of ourselves and we need to improve,” Klaassen added.
 “But we have progressed and we’re going to move on.”

 Cody Gakpo put the Netherlands ahead midway through the first half with his third goal in as many matches and Frenkie de Jong doubled the advantage five minutes into the second half.

-The Netherlands is a three-time runner-up at the World Cup, and also finished third in 2014, while Qatar was making its tournament debut.
+The Netherlands, a three-time runner-up at the World Cup, will next face the United States for a spot in the quarterfinals.

-Qatar won the 2019 Asian Cup but the team’s Spanish coach, Felix Sanchez, said that tournament can’t be compared to the World Cup.
+Qatar, which was making its tournament debut, won the 2019 Asian Cup.
+But the team’s Spanish coach, Félix Sánchez, said that the Asian Cup can’t be compared to the World Cup.

 The Netherlands, which failed to qualify for the 2018 World Cup, finished with seven points at the top of the group.
 Senegal, which beat Ecuador 2-1 in the other group game, advanced in second place with six points.
 Ecuador was eliminated with four points and Qatar ended up with zero.